 If specified, the third integer argument set the depth to search in the document.
-This means the maximum items in the paths (the number of ':' separator characters in them plus one).
+This means the maximum items in the paths.
 This value defaults to 10 but can be increased for complex documents or reduced to set the maximum wanted depth of the returned paths.

-JsonContains(json_doc, item [, int])
+JsonContains(json\doc, item [, int])

 This function can be used to check whether an item is contained in a document.
-Its arguments are the same than the ones of the JsonLocate function, Only the return value changes.
+Its arguments are the same than the ones of the JsonLocate function; only the return value changes.
 The integer returned value is 1 is the item is contained in the document or 0 otherwise.

-JsonContains_Path(json_doc, path)
+JsonContains\Path(json\doc, path)